jun9303/jun9303.github.io/index.md

   overlay_filter: 0.2
   caption: "*Hannam bridge, Seoul (2013)* &nbsp; **[View Full-image](https://sangjoonlee.tk/assets/photographs/hannam_bridge_seoul_2013.jpg)**"
 intro:
   - excerpt: "The truth may be puzzling.
 It may take some work to grapple with.
 It may be counterintuitive.
 It may contradict deeply held prejudices.
-It may not be consonant with what we desperately want to be true. **But our preferences do not determine what's true.** &nbsp; <sub>- *Carl Sagan*</sub>"
+It may not be consonant with what we desperately want to be true. **But our preferences do not determine what's true.** &nbsp; <small>- *Carl Sagan*</small>"
 ---

 {% include feature_row id="intro" type="center" %}